When You Visit

 Q: Are there washroom facilities?

 A: Yes.
-We have outdoor port-a-potties for your convenience.
+We have outdoor port-a-potties including a handi-accessible one for your convenience.

 Q: Are there any specific things we should bring with us?

 A: We are an outdoor facility so remember to bring clothing that is weather appropriate.
-We also suggest sunscreen, bug spray, a water bottle, suitable shoes, and most importantly, a smile.
+We also suggest sunscreen, bug spray, a water bottle, suitable shoes, a hat, and most importantly, a smile.
 You will likely get some donkey dust on you so we have washing stations available.
-The temperature in the barns is a few degrees lower than outside so you may want to bring a light jacket or sweater.